 From the soaring sea birds, perfect sunsets, peculiar ports, and the raging seas, every scene brings wonderful images that deliver unique messages to the outside world.

-So how can we turn them into extra income opportunity?
+So how can we turn them into extra income opportunities?

 Some shipping agencies hold Photo Contests for the crew of their fleet.
 Everyone can join.
-I took part in this event and submit my best photos to no avail of winning.
+I took part in this event and submitted my best photos to no avail of winning.

 But don’t get sad if you don’t win this contest or your company doesn’t hold one.
 You can look up the internet and find lots of helpful things to do with your photos like selling them online.
 I will cover this topic in my future posts soon so stay more of it.

-The skills that I mentioned above are not the only ones that you can use to create advantage on your sea life.
+The skills that I mentioned above are not the only ones that you can use to create an advantage in your sea life.